 This is a class designed to be the equivalent of a college introductory Chemistry course.
 A curriculum designed to prepare students for success on the advanced placement exam in chemistry will be followed closely.
 The students need to be highly motivated and be willing to complete extra laboratory work outside of class in order to succeed in this class.
 Students are expected to take the AP exam.
 (Students may enroll in the course only with departmental approval.)

-Marine Science is a fall trimester elective for eleventh and twelfth grade students that studies major topics in Marine Science through looking at the Gulf of Maine ecosystem.
-The Gulf of Maine extends from Cape Cod in the South to Bay of Fundy and Nova Scotia in the north.
+Marine Science is a fall-trimester elective for eleventh and twelfth-grade students that studies major topics in Marine Science through looking at the Gulf of Maine ecosystem.
+The Gulf of Maine extends from Cape Cod in the South to the Bay of Fundy and Nova Scotia in the north.
 It Is bordered on the south-east and east by large underwater banks which create a partially enclosed body of water, which is one of the most biologically productive ecosystems in the world.
-(Prerequisite: Biology or permission of the teacher)
+(Prerequisite: Biology or departmental approval)

 Ms. Drew and her family moved to Bethel from upstate New York in 2002.
-After undergraduate work in biology, she earned a M.S. in Teaching Secondary Science.
-Ms. Drew teaches Biology and Conceptual Physics to 9th and 11th grade students.
-She brings to campus a love of skiing, hiking, canoeing and camping with her family: her husband, Ian, and their three children: John ’13, Kim ’17 and Lily.
+After earning her B.S. in Biology at St. Lawrence University, she attended SUNY College at Cortland and earned a M.A.T.
+Secondary Science.
+Ms. Drew teaches Biology and AP Biology to 11th and 12th grade students.
+Growing up in the Adirondacks, she developed a love of the outdoors and particularly enjoys skiing, hiking, camping, and canoeing.
+She lives in Bethel with her husband, Ian, deputy refuge manager at Lake Umbagog National Wildlife Refuge.
+They have three children, John ’13, Kim ’17, and Lily ’20.

 Ms. Eaton attended the University of Massachusetts where she received a B.S. in Astronomy.
 After graduation she worked as a telescope operator for the Computer Sciences Corporation at NASA’s Goddard Space Flight Center and spent a year as a research assistant at the Harvard Center for Astrophysics/Smithsonian Astrophysical Observatory.
 She went on to continue her education at Wesleyan University earning a M.A. in Astronomy and Physics.
 Before coming to Gould, Ms. Eaton taught Physics at Dirigo High School in Dixfield, Maine.
 At Gould Ms. Eaton teaches all upper level and AP physics and astronomy courses.
 An avid outdoors person, Ms. Eaton has hiked the Long Trail in Vermont and completed the John Muir Trail in California (twice).
 She has also participated in the Trek Across Maine.
 She and her partner, Kevin, live locally in Bethel.

-Mr. Siekman has taught for over 25 years, including more than 15 at Gould where he teaches chemistry, biology, physics, and marine science.
-Coach Siekman is a near lifelong coach and has coached basketball for girls and boys for over 20 years.
-Currently he leads the Fall Outing Club and is the Head Girls Basketball Coach.
+Mr. Siekman began his teaching career at Cushing Academy and came to Gould in 1998.
+He has taught for more than 30 years, including chemistry, biology, physics, and marine science at Gould.
+He is a nearly lifelong coach and has coached basketball for girls and boys for over 20 years.
+He leads the Fall Outing Club and is the head girls’ basketball coach.
 Mr. Siekman and his wife, Kara, live on campus and have three children, Gould classes of ’07, ’09, ’22.
-In his spare time he is a licensed boat captain, SCUBA diver, an avid sailor, and an avid long distance swimmer and is busy building a second home in Islesboro, Maine.
+In his spare time, he is a licensed boat captain, SCUBA diver, avid sailor, and long-distance swimmer, who keeps busy building a second home in Islesboro, Maine.